TRON (TRX)

 • Justin Sun is a controversial figure with regulatory risk

-• Limited DeFi innovation beyond stablecoin transfers
+• Limited DeFi novelty beyond stablecoin transfers

 • Competitor chains (Solana, Base) gaining stablecoin market share